EECS 485: Web Systems Syllabus

 Students may experience stressors that can impact both their academic experience and their personal well-being.
 These may include academic pressure and challenges associated with relationships, mental health, alcohol or other drugs, identities, finances, etc.

 If you are experiencing concerns, seeking help is a courageous thing to do for yourself and those who care about you.
 If the source of your stressors is academic, please contact me so that we can find solutions together.
-For personal concerns, U-M offers many resources, some of which are listed at Resources for Student Well-being on the Well-being for U-M Students website.
-You can also search for additional resources on that website.
+For personal concerns, U-M offers many resources, some of which are listed at well-being services for students at U-M.